-As of the date of this report, the directors and key management personnel own substantial numbers of shares in the Company.
+As of the date of this report, three of the directors and all of the executive officers own substantial numbers of shares in the Company.
 The directors' shareholdings are outlined at the start of the directors' report.
-Key management personnel, who are not directors, collectively own in excess of 1.85 million shares.
+Key management personnel, who are not directors, collectively own in excess of 1.85million shares.
 In addition, other employees own approximately 1.4 million shares plus 920,000 shares under the Employee Share Plan.